-Pre-U History is an essay subject, so having a gift for crafting prose is a definite benefit.
+A level History is an essay subject, so having a gift for crafting prose is a definite benefit.
 It is also a subject that rewards knowledge- if you have a good memory then you will do well.
 History is also a subject that contains scope for creativity, often the best historians are those who think a little differently, you can introduce and debate a concept that others might not have considered.
 Ultimately it comes down to how good you are at arguing, if you can persuade others to your way of thinking by clever words and accurate facts, then you will succeed in this subject.

 What might the subject lead to?